 Day 1 - Negombo and arrival in Sri Lanka

 Our tour begins a short hop from Colombo International Airport and a transfer to nearby Negombo on the Island’s West Coast for some relaxation time after your flight.
-Explore the area, check out the lively fish market and Dutch period canals or perhaps even try one of the famous traditional Sri Lankan massages?
+Explore the area, check out the lively fish market and Dutch period canals or perhaps even try one of the famous traditional Ayurvedic massages?

 Overnight: Negombo Transport: Minibus, Walk, Meals: D,

-Day 2 - Columbo - a tour of some of the sights
+Day 2 - Colombo - a tour of some of the sights

 Day 3 - Ritigala - into the interior

-Time to head into the interior where our first stop will be the 2,000-year-old ruined Buddhist monastery at Ritigala – an atmospheric and rarely-visited site amid jungle-clad mountains.
-In the afternoon we’ll continue to nearby Habarana Town – our base for the following 2-day exploration of the Cultural Triangle.
+Time to head into the interior where our first stop will be the 2,000-year-old ruined Buddhist monastery at Ritigala – an atmospheric and rarely-visited site amid jungle and huge granite boulders.
+In the afternoon we’ll continue to Habarana – our base for our 2-day exploration of the Cultural Triangle.

-Overnight: Habarana Transport: Minibus, Walk, Meals: B, L, D,
+Overnight: Habarana or Dambulla Transport: Minibus, Walk, Meals: B, L, D,

 Day 4 - The Cultural Triangle - Sigiriya and Polonnaruwa

-Early morning ascent of the rock fortress of Sigiriya for the magnificent dawn views followed by a tour of the rock palace, cliff paintings and lush gardens.
-From here we’ll travel to the nearby, picturesque medieval capital of Polonnaruwa – also World Heritage site – for a cycling tour of its historic temples and exquisitely carved statues.
+Early morning ascent of the rock fortress of Sigiriya for the magnificent views with a tour of the rock palace, cliff paintings and lush gardens.
+From here we’ll travel to the nearby, picturesque medieval capital of Polonnaruwa – also a World Heritage site – for a cycling (or bus) tour of its historic temples and exquisitely carved statues.

-Overnight: Habarana Transport: Minibus, Bike, Walk, Meals: B, L,
+Overnight: Habarana or Dambulla Transport: Minibus, Bike, Walk, Meals: B, L,